 The Value of "New" and "Old" Intermediation in Online Debt Crowdfunding

-We study the welfare effects of the transition of online debt crowdfunding from the older “peer-to-peer” model to the “marketplace” model, where the crowdfunding platform sells diversified loan portfolios to investors.
-We develop an equilibrium model of debt crowdfunding and estimate it on a novel database from a large Chinese platform.
-Moving from the peer-to-peer to the marketplace model raises lender surplus, platform profits, and credit provision.
-Moreover, reducing lender exposure to liquidity risk can be beneficial.
+Whereas many online marketplaces are fundamentally peer-to-peer, credit ones sell diversified loan portfolios characterized by maturity mismatch, a traditional feature of financial intermediation.
+To understand why, we develop a structural model of online debt crowdfunding and estimate it on a novel database from a large Chinese platform.
+Abandoning the peer-to-peer paradigm raises lender surplus, platform profits, and credit provision, but exposes investors to liquidity risk.
 A counterfactual where the platform resembles a bank by bearing liquidity risk generates larger lender surplus and credit provision when liquidity is low.
+More generally, our results shed light on how financial intermediation creates value.

 JEL Classification: D14, D61, G21, G51, L21